awgraves/awgraves/_posts/2018-01-17-meetup-api-data.markdown

 ---
 <p align = "center">
 <b>
-Save yourself time by automatically generating a cleaned dataset of all registered meetup groups within the location of your choosing!</b></p>
+Save yourself time by automatically generating a cleaned dataset of all registered meetup groups at a given location!</b></p>

 ## Which information is included?